Navid200/xDrip/docs/Nightscout/FD_Domains.md

 ## FreeDNS blocked domains
 [Google Cloud Nightscout](./GoogleCloud.md) >> FreeDNS blocked domains

 It has been reported that some hostnames are blocked by some schools or work networks.
-If you experience this, please [inform us](./GCNS_Support.md).
+If you experience this, ask if the school or workplace can add your hostname to their safe list.
-It may be best to choose a domain that is not too popular.
+Otherwise, it may be best to choose a domain that is not too popular.
 You can have a total of 5 different FreeDNS subdomains for free whether they are all on the same domain or not.
 So, creating a second hostname will be free.

 Please log into [FreeDNS](https://freedns.afraid.org/menu/).
 Go to [subdomains](https://freedns.afraid.org/subdomain/).
 Click on Add.
 You will see the following from the domain pulldown menu.
 ![](./images/FD_Domains.png)